fbpx Skip to main content

 • Verifying that the applicant will not be employed in Cyprus (although they can own a Cypriot business and receive dividends).

-• Visiting Cyprus within one year of receiving a permit to submit biometric data.
+• Visiting Cyprus within one year of receiving a permit to submit biometric data and at least once every two years thereafter.

-Qualifying property investments can include several smaller properties, a mixture of commercial and residential properties or a home bought to rent out – but it must be a new build purchased from a developer.
+Qualifying property investments can include several smaller properties, a mixture of commercial and residential properties or a home bought to rent out – but must be new build properties purchased from a developer.

 Please download your complimentary copy of our Cyprus Residency Guide for further information.